1968 World Series: Game 7

 The Cardinals got a run in the ninth on a Mike Shannon homer, but that was all as Lolich pitched his third complete game.
-The final out of the series was recorded when Bill Freehan caught a pop foul off the bat of Tim McCarver.
-Gibson struck out eight in the losing cause, giving him a record 35 strikeouts by one pitcher in a World Series, but Lolich was named World Series MVP.
+The final out of the series was recorded when Bill Freehan caught a pop foul from the very next batter, Tim McCarver.
+Gibson struck out eight in the losing cause, giving him a record 35 strikeouts by one pitcher in a World Series, but Lolich was named as the World Series MVP.
 This is the last World Series game to date to feature complete games from both starting pitchers.

 Cardinals shortstop Dal Maxvill went hitless in 22 World Series at-bats, a record.